-Note: Upstreaming of iOS code is still in progress, and a substantial amount of code (especially in chrome/) is not yet built.
+Note: Upstreaming of iOS code is still a work in progress, and is proceeding in conjunction with the layered components refactoring.
 In particular, note that it is not currently possible to build the actual browser binary, only unit tests and libraries.
-Unless you are actively working on upstreaming iOS code into the Chromium repository, these instructions are not likely to be interesting at this point.
+Unless you are actively working on upstreaming iOS code into the Chromium repository, or are working on making a layered component that supports iOS, these instructions are not likely to be interesting at this point.

 Also, you should install API keys.

-You should always be able to build all:All, since targets are added there for iOS only after they compile.
+You should always be able to build all:All, since targets are added there for iOS only when they compile.

-Any *_unittests target that runs on the bots (see below) should run successfully in a local build.
-Nothing else runs yet—see the highlighted note at the top of this page.
+Any target that is built and runs on the bots (see below) should run successfully in a local build.
+As of the time of writing, this is only unit test targets—see the highlighted note at the top of this page.

-Check the bots periodically for updates; more targets will come on line over time.
+Check the bots periodically for updates; more targets (new components) will come on line over time.